griffeth-barker/griffeth-barker.github.io/_posts/2025-11-10-revisiting-my-first-script.md

 }
 ```

+ Oh, look, a wild `Write-Output` appeared amidst my `Write-Host`s!
+I guarantee I didn't understand the difference at the time.
 I was definitely referencing things I found online, since the next section of the script referenced a function that I did not include in the script, because I didn't really understand exactly what I was doing or how PowerShell worked at the time.
 ```powershell
 # Multiple instances of something like this
 # But I never defined the `force-mkdir` function anywhere...